harness/developer-hub/docs/cloud-cost-management/4-use-ccm-cost-optimization/1-optimize-cloud-costs-with-intelligent-cloud-auto-stopping-rules/3-load-balancer/create-an-application-gateway-for-azure.md

 - Region: The region where your target VM or the cloud resource is hosted.
 - Resource Group: A resource group is a container that holds related resources for an Azure solution.
 For example, virtual machines, storage accounts, etc.
 - Certificate (Optional)
-- Virtual Network: VNet allows you to create and manage virtual private networks (VPNs) in the Azure cloud.
+- Virtual Network: Azure Virtual Network is a service that provides the fundamental building block for your private network in Azure.
+VNet allows you to create and manage virtual private networks (VPNs) in the Azure cloud.
-- Subnet: A range of IP addresses that you define within a VNet and is used to logically segment and isolate resources within the network.
+- Subnet: AppGateway subnet should only contain AppGateway, no other resources can be placed in this subnet.
 - Frontend IP
 - SKU
 - Azure Function Region